vulcanize/eth-pg-ipfs-statedb/README.md

 ## Usage
-To use this module import it and build an ethdb interface around an instance of a [go ipfs blockservice](https://github.com/ipfs/go-blockservice), you can then employ it as you would the usual [leveldb](https://github.com/ethereum/go-ethereum/tree/master/ethdb/leveldb) or [memorydb](https://github.com/ethereum/go-ethereum/tree/master/ethdb/memorydb) ethdbs with some exceptions: the AncientReader, AncientWriter, Compacter, and Iteratee/Iterator interfaces are not functionally complete.
+To use this module import it and build an ethdb interface around an instance of a [Go IPFS blockservice](https://pkg.go.dev/github.com/ipfs/boxo@v0.19.0/blockservice), you can then employ it as you would the usual [leveldb](https://github.com/ethereum/go-ethereum/tree/master/ethdb/leveldb) or [memorydb](https://github.com/ethereum/go-ethereum/tree/master/ethdb/memorydb) ethdbs with some exceptions: the AncientReader, AncientWriter, Compacter, and Iteratee/Iterator interfaces are not functionally complete.